 It was autumn of 1973, and the world was in turmoil.
 U.S. forces were pulling out of Vietnam, the Watergate scandal was rocking the nation, and a looming energy crisis was getting global traction.

 The steeplechase circuit, too, was in a state of flux.
 The year before, the bottom had fallen out of the industry.
 New York basically kicked out the jumpers and went from eighty-three jump races at Belmont, Aqueduct, and Saratoga in 1970 to fifteen in 1973.
-And those were at Saratoga only.To read more, a subscription is needed: Click here to subscribe
+And those were at Saratoga only.To read more, a subscription is required.
+Log in or click here to subscribe.